 College Football Analyst

-Former NFL player and University of Georgia standout David Pollack joined ESPN in June 2009 as a college football analyst on the new ESPNU studio show SEC Weekly, part of the landmark 15-year rights agreement between ESPN, Inc., and the SEC.
-In 2011, Pollack joined the crew on the College GameDay and was co-host on ESPNU’s Palmer & Pollack.
+Former NFL player and University of Georgia standout David Pollack joined ESPN in June 2009 as a college football analyst.
+Currently, he is an analyst on ESPN College Football Primetime (Thursdays) and appears regularly on College GameDay.

 Pollack started his broadcast career in 2008, doing studio work for CBS and hosting a sports radio talk show in Atlanta for 790 The Zone.
 Since joining ESPN, Pollack has contributed to a variety of programming as a college football analyst, including ESPN’s College GameDay in 2011, as well as College Football Live and SportsCenter.